Use paid APIs like they were free.

 502 | Target returned 402 without valid x402 requirements, or proxy failed |

-The proxy returns a 402 error explaining which network needs funding and how much.
+The proxy returns a 402 explaining which network needs funding and how much.

 Yes.
-Each key comes with both Solana and EVM wallets.
+Each key comes with Solana and EVM wallets.
 The proxy picks the right one automatically.

 You only pay the x402 price set by the API.
 RelAI does not add any markup.